PredDiff: Explanations and Interactions from Conditional Expectations: Conclusion

 \section{Conclusion}

 In this work, we revisited \pd{} as a model-agnostic attribution method that is firmly rooted in probability theory.
 We carefully analyze its theoretical properties and demonstrate its close relation to Shapley values.
 Both rely on the same foundations but \pd{} only evaluates a minimal subset of terms considered by Shapley values.
 This enables a favorable linear scaling behavior.
 The main focus of our investigation lies in the analysis of feature interactions.
-Here, we present a completeness relation, which allows to decompose the relevance--for a given set of features--into main effects and joint (interaction) effects.
-Crucially, this enables a targeted in-depth analysis to substantially increases model understanding.
-Secondly, we shed new light on the foundations of model-agnostic interpretability methods for classification.
-Here, the main complication arises from the fact that the classifier's conditional distribution and the underlying data distribution are inherently tied.
+Here, we present an \emph{interaction completeness} property, which allows decomposing the relevance--for a given set of features--into main effects and joint (interaction) effects.
+Crucially, this enables a targeted in-depth analysis to substantially increase model understanding.
+Secondly, we shed new light on the foundations of model-agnostic interpretability methods for classification and propose a novel argument based on the \emph{no-interaction} property.
+In conclusion, the argumentation clearly favors logarithmic differences as the appropriate attribution measure, as it correctly disentangles the conditional classifier distribution from the underlying data distribution.
 We discuss consequences for both \pd{} and Shapley values.
-For the readers convenience, we concisely summarize the main properties and advantages of \pd{} in \Cref{app-sec:summary}.
+For the reader's convenience, we concisely summarize the main properties and advantages of \pd{} in \Cref{app-sec:summary}.

 In our experiments, we demonstrate how interaction effects can resolve apparent paradoxes and lead to a better understanding of the model behavior.
-Due to the favorable scaling of \pd{} for both relevances as well as interaction measures, it is applicable in real-world scenarios.
+Due to the favorable scaling of \pd{}, for both relevances as well as interaction measures, it is applicable in real-world scenarios.
 As a first step in this direction, we analyze the interaction effects for an image classifier.
 The results clearly indicate that the classifier jointly exploits different image patches.
 These in-depth insights are not possible via conventional feature-wise attribution methods.
-The foundations laid in this work, pave the way towards a systematic investigations of interaction effects in more realistic use-cases and datasets.
+The foundations laid out in this work, pave the way towards systematic investigations of interaction effects in more realistic use-cases and datasets.
 From our point of view, a sensible next step in this direction would be a systematic study of the imputer dependence on both relevances and \pd{} joint interaction effects on a large image dataset such as ImageNet.